ricardojdferreira/carris-analysis/README.md

 ## Project Goal
 This project aims to provide the means to analyse data of the Lisbon Public Bus Transport Network [Carris](http://www.carris.pt/).

-It was used the public Carris API in order to obtain the data.
+The public Carris API was used in order to obtain the data.
 The API is refferenced here: https://carris.tecmic.com/index.html

 ## Dependencies
 Install the following in your machine